mail4kv/SREChallenge/README.md

 Once you have the instance created, just run the ansible script using anisble playbook as below.

-`ansible-playbook –I ansible_hosts challenge.yml`
+`ansible-playbook –I hosts sre_demo.yml`

 This will install the web server, copies all dependencies such configuration file, certs, keys and deploys the html application on it.

 <b>Testing:</b>

-The ansible script will executes a shell script to validate the server configurations and the application accessibility.
+The ansible script will executes a shell script `hello.sh` to validate the server configurations and the application accessibility.